aholstenson/miio/README.md

 ## Discovering devices

-This library does not perform discovery of devices, but can be combined with mDNS discovery to find Miio-compatible devices.
+Devices use mDNS for discovery, but this library does not contain a mDNS implementation.
+You can choose a mDNS-implementation suitable for your needs.
 Devices announce themselves via `_miio._udp` and should work for most devices, in certain cases you might need to restart your device to make it announce itself.

 Here is an example on how to find devices with `tinkerhub-mdns`;